bmw-software-engineering/lobster/documentation/config_files.md

 # LOBSTER Configuration Files

-A lobster config file (by default `lobster.yaml`) declares the tracing policy.
+A lobster config file (by default the new `lobster.yaml`, replacing the deprecated `lobster.conf`) declares the tracing policy.
 The syntax is fairly simple and best explained by example.
 The new yaml configuration does not need an assignment to the three different level types requirements, implementation or activity anymore.
-It just reflect a image of the internal stucture of the dictionary containing the different level definitions.
+It just reflects an image of the internal stucture of the dictionary containing the different level definitions.

 The new yaml configuration supports lobster files with version 5 and without schema.